sbagh/One-Trader/README.md

 # One-Trader
+to rule them all.

- Streamline trading stocks accross all your accounts
+Streamline trading stocks and options accross all your investment accounts